-This article deals with the testing of the three wire type of coil-on-Plug ignition coil.
-To find out how to test the Coi-on-Plug type with two wires in the connector, you can follow this link: Testing Tips and Techniques for Coil-on-Plug Type 1.
+This article deals with the testing of the three wire type of Coil-On-Plug ignition coil.
+To find out how to test the Coil-On-Plug type with two wires in the connector, you can follow this link: How To Test 2-Wire Coil-On-Plug (COP) Ignition Coils.

-If any one of these three inputs is missing, this type of Coil-on-Plug will not spark.
+If any one of these three inputs is missing, this type of Coil-On-Plug ignition system will not spark.

-You might be asking yourself: So how are these Signals tested?
-Do I need a scan tool (Automotive Diagnostic Scanner) test them with?
+You might be asking yourself: So how are these signals tested?
+Do I need a scan tool (automotive diagnostic scanner) test them with?
 How hard are these tests?
-Let's turn the page and find out all of the answers to these questions.
+Let's find out all of the answers to these questions.